 Could you please share what unique

 perspective or lived experience you would

-pring to the group?
+bring to the group?

-Applicant #48
+1

 Why do you want to serve on the CAG?
-I want to question the project

-Do you represent an organization, Wakefield

-neighborhood, or civic group? יימרכווכוע

-ineignbornood, or civic group:

-If you represent an organization or civic

-In you represent an organization of tivit

-group, what is the role of your

-organization or the group in the local

-community?

-community:

-If you represent a neighborhood, how

-would you describe the residents in your

-neighborhood?
-To what extent do you see

-that changing in the future?
+As I live in Wakefield and use the property adjacent to the proposed willy do you want to serve on the ead: Neuse River Park for recreation, I am interested in how this park will be developed.
+Do you represent an organization, Wakefield Plantation neighborhood, or civic group?

+If you represent an organization or civic group, what is the role of your organization or the group in the local community?
+I have served on the Wakefield HOA and remain in contact with our Board.
+If you represent a neighborhood, how would you describe the residents in your neighborhood?
+To what extent do you see that changing in the future?
+Wakefield is built out at over 2,700 unique residences, plus apartment complexes, all told, representing several thousand people.
+It is a mixed development ranging from patio homes and townhouses to estate homes, plus several apartment complexes of different price points and two senior apartments complexes.

-Do you have special knowledge or
+Do you have special knowledge or My husband and I are avid cyclists, hikers and kayakers who have

-experience in park planning or recreation
+experience in park planning or recreation supported past park projects.

 programming or special skills, interests, or

 background that you feel would help the

 CAG?
 If so, please describe.

-Please suggest other key individuals or
+Please suggest other key individuals or Wakefield HOA, but I believe they are already aware of the CAG

-organizations we should reach out to for
+organizations we should reach out to for Wakenela 11071, but I believe they are already aware of the one

 potential CAG membership for this

 project.

 Please share any other comments or ideas

+-

 you have about the CAG and/or general

 community engagement for this project.

-Could you please confirm your availability
+Could you please confirm your availability I have some travel dates in September and January-but should otherwise

-for the six upcoming Community Advisory
+for the six upcoming Community Advisory be available.

 Group meetings?

+•